Noizenne/Noizenne/README.md

 :gem: I am currently studying Web Development part time at Noroff School of Technology & Digital Media while I am also working part time as a kindergarten assistant.

-:gem: I am now working on: workflow.
+:gem: I am now working on: my semester project.

-:gem: I am looking for help on: JavaScript, so if you have time on your hands, please help a girl out !
+:gem: I am looking for help on: JavaScript !

 :gem: Funfact: I've met the norwegian voiceactor of SpongeBob, have terrible sense of direction and I've been really athletic since I was a kid but never once broken or injured anything which I think is amamzing.